Some of these snakes flatten their neck and raise their heads to imitate cobras if they’re threatened.

 Anilius pipe snakes are found in Trinidad and Tobago and South America, especially in the Amazon rainforest.
-Anomochilus snakes are found in Sumatra, Malaysia and Borneo, while Cylindrophiidae snakes are also found in Borneo and Sumatra as well as Sri Lanka, south India, southern China, Thailand, Cambodia, Vietnam, Myanmar and Laos.
-Uropeltidae are found in India.
-Pipe snakes live in forest habitats and most are fossorial, or animals that like to dig into the ground.
+Anomochilus snakes are found in Sumatra, Malaysia, and Borneo, while Cylindrophiidae snakes are also found in Borneo and Sumatra, as well as Sri Lanka, south India, southern China, Thailand, Cambodia, Vietnam, Myanmar, and Laos.
+Uropeltidae is found in India.
+Pipe snakes live in forest habitats, and most are fossorial, or animals that like to dig into the ground.

 The scientific names of pipe snake genera are Anomochilus, Uropeltidae,

-There are three species in Anomochilus.
+There are three species of Anomochilus.
 They are:

 There are no subspecies.

-There is only one species in Anilius, A. scytale.
+There are only one species in Anilius, A. scytale.
 It has two subspecies:

 There are seven genera in Uropeltidae, and 60 species.
 Genera are:

 First, these snakes have bodies that are cylinder-shaped, which gives them the look of pipes.
 They are not large, and few grow to a length very much past three feet.
 They do come in a variety of colors and patterns, with the most spectacular being Anilius scytale, a brilliantly red snake with black bands down the length of its body.

 Types of Pipe Snakes